More information on Liv-ex prices, answers to frequently asked questions, and a selection of training videos to help you get started.

 How do I take part in an auction?

-Visit the Markeplace page and click on the Auction tab.
-This will display all of the current auctions on Liv-ex.
+Once logged into your Liv-ex account go to the Auction tab.
+A list of current auctions on Liv-ex will be displayed.
 Click on the auction that interests you and fill in your bidding details.
 Please note that the Liv-ex proxy bidding system will automatically bid on your behalf if there is a competing bid.
 Liv-ex will continue to place bids up to the maximum that you have specified unless the reserve price has been met or another member outbids you.
 This ensures that you do not have to keep coming back each time a new bid is placed.
 You will never be forced to pay your maximum bid unless a competing bidder forces the price to that level.
 If another member’s bid exceeds your maximum spend, Liv-ex will notify you by email.
 All Liv-ex auctions close at 5pm UK time on the day of expiry.

 How representative are Liv-ex prices of the global fine wine market?